 PROJECT AREA--The project area for the Cultural Enhancement Fund is defined as Manhattan, south of Houston Street.

-As of the 4th guarter 2011 15 projects are complete and two subrecipients continue to work towards project completion.
-Story Corps and Project Rebirth.
+As of the 1sth quarter 2011 the status for this program remains the same.
+15 projects are complete and two subrecipients continue to work on their projects.